Edward W. McGaughey: Death and legacy

-He died in San Francisco, California on August 6, 1852.
+He died in San Francisco, California, on August 6, 1852, from Panama fever, a form of malaria, which he contracted aboard the steamer Winifred Scott while en route to San Francisco.
 He was interred in Yerba Buena Cemetery (later moved to Golden Gate Cemetery around 1870).

 For a time, Edward McGaughey's political career paralleled that of Abraham Lincoln.
 McGaughey, the only Whig in Indiana's ten-man Congressional delegation, served in the 29th and 31st Congresses.
-Lincoln, the only Whig in Illinois’ seven-man delegation, served in the 30th Congress.
+Lincoln, the only Whig in Illinois' seven-man delegation, served in the 30th Congress.

 The two men were also candidates for appointment to become territorial governor when a Whig, Zachary Taylor, was elected President of the United States.
 McGaughey was President Taylor's choice for territorial governor of Minnesota.
 The U.S. Senate failed to confirm the nomination because McGaughey had voted against a bill authorizing supplies for the Mexican war.
 Lincoln was President Taylor's choice to become territorial governor of Oregon.
 Lincoln turned the appointment down because his wife, Mary, did not want to live so far away from civilization.

 Lincoln wanted President Taylor to appoint him commissioner of the General Land Office but the position was not offered.
-Lincoln wrote to his law partner, Joshua Speed: “I believe that, so far as the whigs in congress, are concerned, I could have the Genl.
+Lincoln wrote to his law partner, Joshua Speed: "I believe that, so far as the whigs in congress, are concerned, I could have the Genl.
 Land Office almost by common consent; but then Sweet, and Don: Morrison, and Browning, and Cyrus Edwards all want it.
 And what is worse, while I think I could easily take it myself, I fear I shall have trouble to get it for any other man in Illinois.
-The reason is, that McGaughey, an Indiana ex-member of congress is here after it; and being personally known, he will be hard to beat by anyone who is not.”
+The reason is, that McGaughey, an Indiana ex-member of congress is here after it; and being personally known, he will be hard to beat by anyone who is not."